ahresearch/PX4-Autopilot/src/modules/mc_att_control_backup/README.md

-# Adding a custom module to PX4
+# Adding a module that runs in the work queue to PX4

 An custom module is located under src/modules folder where a subfolder with the module's name is created.